Unlock Nature’s Best - Discover Our Range of

 Key Takeaways

 Changes in your hormones, not getting enough sleep, feeling stressed, not eating the right foods, and how you live your life can all make you feel tired and less motivated.
-If you eat unhealthy foods, have some health problems, or do not exercise, that can add to the tiredness.

 The three primary types of fatigue include:

--Physical Fatigue: This happens when your body feels tired, and you might be unable to do physical activities well.
+– Physical Fatigue – This happens when your body feels tired, and you might be unable to do physical activities well.

--Mental Fatigue: This impacts concentration, decision-making, and overall cognitive functioning, and occurs when your brain feels tired.
+– Mental Fatigue – This impacts concentration, decision-making, and overall cognitive functioning, and occurs when your brain feels tired.

--Emotional Fatigue: This happens when you feel worn out emotionally and annoyed by small things.
+– Emotional Fatigue – This happens when you feel worn out emotionally and annoyed by small things.

 The age at which individuals start feeling tired and old can vary widely.
 Genetics, lifestyle, and overall health are significant influencers.
 For some, signs of fatigue and aging may become noticeable in their 40s or 50s, while others may experience them earlier.